Key Takeaways

 Motor Circuit Analyzers

-They detect issues like
+They detect issues such as:

 - Bearing abnormalities